Princess Marie Louise of Schleswig-Holstein: Early life

-Princess Marie Louise was born at Cumberland Lodge in Windsor Great Park.
+Marie Louise was born on 12 August 1872 at Cumberland Lodge in Windsor Great Park.
 By birth, she was member of the House of Schleswig-Holstein-Sonderburg-Augustenburg.
 Her father was Prince Christian of Schleswig-Holstein-Sonderburg-Augustenburg, the third son of Duke Christian of Schleswig-Holstein-Sonderburg-Augustenburg and Countess Louise of Danneskjold-Samsøe.
 Her mother was Princess Helena of the United Kingdom, the fifth child and third daughter of Queen Victoria and Prince Albert of Saxe-Coburg-Gotha.
-She was baptized on 18 September 1872.
+She was baptised on 18 September 1872.
 Her godparents were Emperor Franz Joseph of Austria and Queen Marie of Hanover.

-Her parents resided in the United Kingdom, and the Princess was considered a member of the British Royal Family.
+Her parents resided in the United Kingdom, and the Princess was considered a member of the British royal family.
 Under Royal Warrant of 15 May 1867, the children of Prince and Princess Christian were to be styled "Highness".
 From her birth in 1872 therefore Princess Marie Louise was styled Her Highness Princess Marie Louise of Schleswig-Holstein, albeit only in the United Kingdom.
 She was known to her family as "Louie".

 She was a bridesmaid at the 1885 wedding of her maternal aunt Princess Beatrice, to Prince Henry of Battenberg.

 Marriage

-On 6 July 1891, Princess Marie Louise married Prince Aribert of Anhalt (18 June 1866 – 24 December 1933) at St. George's Chapel in Windsor Castle.
-Prince Aribert was the third son of Frederick I, Duke of Anhalt, and his wife, Princess Antoinette of Saxe-Altenburg.
+On 6 July 1891, Marie Louise married Prince Aribert of Anhalt (18 June 1866 – 24 December 1933) at St. George's Chapel in Windsor Castle.
+Aribert was the third son of Frederick I, Duke of Anhalt, and his wife, Princess Antoinette of Saxe-Altenburg.
 The bride's first cousin, the German Emperor Wilhelm II, had been instrumental in arranging the match.

 Though contemporary sources did not directly suggest it was a cause of his marriage dissolution, a number of contemporaries and subsequent historical accounts suggest Aribert was bisexual or homosexual, and some have suggested an indiscretion with a male attendant was the catalyst for the dissolution and that the marriage had never been consummated.
 The marriage was annulled on 13 December 1900 by his father.
-Princess Marie Louise, on an official visit to Canada at the time, immediately returned to Britain.
+Marie Louise, on an official visit to Canada at the time, immediately returned to Britain.
 According to her memoirs, she regarded her marriage vows as binding, so she never remarried.

 Activities, charity and patronages

-After the annulment, Princess Marie Louise devoted herself to charitable organisations and patronage of the arts.
+After the annulment, Marie Louise devoted herself to charitable organisations and patronage of the arts.
 She inspired the creation of Queen Mary's Dolls' House to showcase the work of British craftsmen.
 She established the Girl's Club in Bermondsey that served as a hospital during World War I. She was also active in the work of the Princess Christian Nursing Home at Windsor.
-She took part in all official occasions of the royal family, including coronations and funerals and processed as a princess of the blood royal at events such as the coronation of George VI and the carriage procession for princesses of the blood royal at the coronation of Elizabeth II.
+She took part in all official occasions of the royal family, including coronations and funerals and processed as a Princess of the Blood Royal at events such as the coronation of George VI and the carriage procession for Princesses of the Blood Royal at the coronation of Elizabeth II.